-Answer: The FSSR only recognize the Coconut Oil (naryal ka tel) and its standards are prescribed under the regulation 18.104.22.168 under FSS (Food Products Standards And Food Additives) Regulations, 2011.
-Additionally, the packaging of Coconut Oil should also comply packaging & labelling requirements as per the FSS (Packaging & Labelling) Regulations, 2011.
+Answer: The FSSR only recognize the Coconut Oil (nariyal ka tel) and its standards are prescribed under the regulation 126.96.36.199 under FSS (Food Products Standards And Food Additives) Regulations, 2011.
+Additionally, the packaging of Coconut Oil should also comply with packaging & labeling requirements as per the FSS (Packaging & Labelling) Regulations, 2011.

 Question: I planned to prepare home based cereal food for babies.
-What all tests required to be done before marketing or approval in a FSSAI approved lab .
+What all tests required to be done before marketing or approval in an FSSAI approved lab.

-Question : I am currently working on a project which aims at marketing food products (jams, herbal tea, pickles, pepper, herb powder) and I have several questions concerning the labelling and the product approval.
-My question on the labelling is in which case do we have to mention the percentage in the ingredients section?
-Most of the products I have seen on shelf do not mention those percentages.
+Question: I am currently working on a project which aims at marketing food products (jams, herbal tea, pickles, pepper, herb powder) and I have several questions concerning the labeling and the product approval.
+My question on the labeling is in which case do we have to mention the percentage in the ingredients section?
+Most of the products I have seen on the shelf do not mention those percentages.

 My second question concerns proprietary products and product approval by FSSAI.
 While reading the food safety and standards, I’ve seen no mention of herbal powder such as wheat grass or dietary.
 Do such products have to be approved by FSSAI?

 Answer: As per the Food Safety & Standards (Packaging & Labelling) Regulations, 2011, the percentage of ingredients need to be given for the following: